colinwilliams91/custom-c-sharp-snippets/README.md

 </div>

 # Custom C# Snippets
-These are some custom code snippets I wrote for C# to optimize development in VS2019/VS2022
+These are some custom code snippets I wrote for C# to optimize development in VS2019/VS2022 emulating VSCode

 ## How to use:
 - Fork and Clone the repo